jccuevas/cpp-docs.es-es/docs/mfc/reference/cwinapp-class.md

 ### <a name="parameters"></a>Parámetros

 *pTemplate*<br/>
-Puntero al `CDocTemplate` que se va a agregar.
+Un puntero `CDocTemplate` a la que se va a agregar.

 ### <a name="remarks"></a>Observaciones